-Identifying and referring a student to the Student Support Manager for additional help can be a sensitive and difficult task.
+Identifying and referring a student to IBS Wellbeing for additional help can be a sensitive and difficult task.
 This section serves as guidance for teachers and all staff who are concerned about the wellbeing, health, level of engagement or motivation of any student at IBS.
-At all times, staff and teachers are welcome to discuss any matters of concern in confidence with the Student Support Manager.
+At all times, staff and teachers are welcome to discuss any matters of concern in confidence with IBS Wellbeing.